St. Elisha, Prophet (M)

 «Elisha came to Elijah, who threw his cloak over him and he, abandoned the oxen, followed Elijah and became his servant» (1 K 19, 19.
 21).
-Elijah received the spirit of Elisha and, among the many outstanding prodigies; he cured Naaman from leprosy and raised a boy from the dead.
+Elisha received the spirit of Elijah and, among the many outstanding prodigies; he cured Naaman from leprosy and raised a boy from the dead.
 He lived among the sons of prophets and was frequently present, in the name of God, in the events of the People of Israel.

 The Carmelite Order, mindful of its origin on Mount Carmel, with the liturgical celebration of the great Prophets Elijah and Elisha, intends to perpetuate the memory of their presence and of their works.
 This is why in the year 1399 the General Chapter decreed the celebration of the feast of Saint Elisha.
 In our time the Prophet gives effective witness of the prophetic Charism by means of fidelity to the true God and the service to his people.

 Eliseus («God is my salvation») is a dominant figure of the IX cent. before Christ.
 We know the name of his father, Saphat, a native of Abel Meholah, to the south of Bet-Shan, and we know that his family was well off (I Kg.
 19: 16-19).
 The object of a special and direct choice on the part of God (I Kg.
 19: 16), he was called to follow Elias (I Kg.
 19: 19 ff.).
 He succeeded Elias after the latter's mysterious disappearance, and he inherited the spirit of Elias in the measure established by the Law for the first-born (double that of the other heirs) (II Kg.
 2: 1-15).
 That he merited the name «man of God» is revealed, above all, in the prodigies of every kind with which his life is woven.
 He worked them on his own behalf, on behalf of individuals and of entire communities.